-The owner of land on which a tree is located is legally responsible for the health and safety of those who could be affected by that tree.
+The owners of land on which trees are located are legally responsible for the health and safety of those who could be affected by the trees.

-Organisations (and people) who manage Ash trees near higher risk areas such as roads, railways, buildings and other publicly accessible land must carefully consider the risks posed by an infected Ash tree.
-A risk assessment should be carried out for trees in these areas.
+Organisations (and people) who manage Ash trees near higher risk areas such as roads, railways, buildings, and other publicly accessible land must carefully consider the risks posed by an infected Ash tree population.
+A risk assessment should be conducted for trees in these areas.